DataFire/Integrations/integrations/generated/azure_customer_insights/README.md

   * permissions **required** `array`: The permissions associated with the policy.
     * items [PermissionTypes](#permissiontypes)
   * policyName `string`: Name of the policy.
-  * primaryKey `string`: Primary key assiciated with the policy.
+  * primaryKey `string`: Primary key associated with the policy.
-  * secondaryKey `string`: Secondary key assiciated with the policy.
+  * secondaryKey `string`: Secondary key associated with the policy.

 ### AuthorizationPolicyListResult
 * AuthorizationPolicyListResult `object`: The response of list authorization policy operation.